 It’s too expensive

 That’s just part of the equation.
 The second part is the cost.
-Until recently, business operations software, such as ERP (Enterprise Resource Planning), were considered to be too costly to implement for small businesses.
+Until recently, business operations software, such as ERP (Enterprise Resource Planning), was considered to be too costly to implement for small businesses.
 But that’s all changing now.
 Business software has become easier to implement and much more affordable.
 For a fraction of the cost, SMBs can get their hands on the latest software.
 Sometimes, even for free.

 So, now that we have successfully removed all fear and cost considerations are no longer an obstacle, let’s have a look at some of the easiest to use, and more importantly free, business operations management tools out there.
 We dive into the 20 must-have small business tools to run your business.